Feudal Graph Reinforcement Learning: Introduction

 \section{Introduction}

-Although reinforcement learning~(RL) methods paired with deep learning models have been instrumental in recent outstanding results, e.g. see~\cite{silver2017mastering, degrave2022magnetic, wurman2022outracing}, achievements come with a severe cost in terms of sample complexity.
-While humans can pick up new tasks with only a few trial-and-error iterations, systems are currently far to achieve this goal.
-A possible way out foresees embedding inductive biases into systems, for instance leveraging on the relational compositionality of learning tasks and physical objects~\cite{battaglia2018relational, hamrickrelational, zambaldi2018deep, funk2022learn2assemble}.
-A natural way to represent an agent is by capturing its morphology.
-Physical systems can be described, in fact, in terms of their structure with links represented as edges, and different types of joints (or limbs) as nodes of a graph.
-In this framework, policies can be learned at the level of the single actuator, in a distributed fashion~\cite{wang2018nervenet, huang2020one}.

-Graph representations paired with Graph Neural Networks~(GNNs;~\cite{sperduti1997supervised, scarselli2008graph, bronstein2021geometric}) indeed enable reuse of experience and transfer of models across physical agents.
-In fact, node-level modules~(policies) can easily be applied to graphs~(systems) with different topologies~(morphologies).
-However, recent evidence suggests that existing approaches are not successful in fully exploiting agents’ morphology~\cite{kurin2020my}.
-While conceptually appealing, the use of modular policies also bears some concerns in terms of the complexity of behaviors that are learnable with this scheme.
-The same replicated processing module, in fact, serves as a low-level motor controller (e.g., by applying a torque to a joint in a robotic leg), but, at the same time, must attend to complex, temporally extended tasks at the global level, such as running or reaching a far-away goal.
+Although \gls{rl} methods paired with deep learning models have recently led to outstanding results, e.g., see~\citep{silver2017mastering, degrave2022magnetic, wurman2022outracing, ouyang2022training}, achievements have come with a severe cost in terms of sample complexity.
+A possible way out foresees embedding inductive biases into the learning system, for instance, by leveraging the relational compositionality of the tasks and physical objects involved~\citep{battaglia2018relational, hamrick2018relational, zambaldi2018deep, funk2022learn2assemble}.
+Within this context, physical systems can be often decomposed into a collection of discrete entities interconnected by binary relationships.
+In such cases, graphs emerge as a suitable representation to capture the system's underlying structure.
+When processed by message-passing \glspl{gnn}~\citep{gilmer2017neural,bacciu2020gentle, bronstein2021geometric}, these graph representations enable the reuse of experience and the transfer of models across agents~\citep{wang2018nervenet}: node-level modules~(policies) can easily be applied to graphs~(systems) with different topologies~(structures).
+However, while conceptually appealing, the use of modular message-passing policies also bears some concerns in terms of the constraints that such representations impose on the learning system.
+As an example, consider a robotic agent: a natural relational representation can be obtained by considering a graph capturing its morphology, with links represented as edges, and different types of joints (or limbs) as nodes.
+In this framework, policies can be learned at the level of the single decision-making unit~(actuator, in the robotic example), in a distributed fashion~\citep{wang2018nervenet, huang2020one}.
+Nevertheless, recent evidence suggests that existing approaches are not successful in learning composable policies able to fully exploit agents’ morphology~\citep{kurin2020my}.
+Notably, in such modular architectures, the same replicated processing module must act as a low-level controller (e.g., by applying a torque to a joint of a robotic leg), but, at the same time, attend to complex, temporally extended tasks at the global level, such as running or reaching a far-away goal.